 If you want more information on how to choose the right bin, visit Bega Valley Shire Council’s Waste and Recycling guide on their free waste APP or on their website.

 Processing of the fish waste takes place at the Merimbula Recycling Centre alongside Bega Valley Shire Council’s FOGO compost processing facility.
-For more information about how Council’s compost processing facility works, visit the Waste section of Council’s website.
+Ocean2earth Australia has developed a new and innovative approach to composting marine waste which produces an all natural, nutrient rich and odour free compost that your garden will love!